Deep Vein Thrombosis (DVT)

 There is damage to the vein from blood clots reducing the flow in the affected areas.

 - History and examination are fairly conclusive in most cases helping us to reach a provisional diagnosis.

-- Venography – The dye is injected into the foot vein and images of he dye in the veins of the leg is recorded.
+- Venography – The dye is injected into the foot vein and images of the dye in the veins of the leg are recorded.
 A filling defect denotes the occluded vein.
 (Picture 5)